-LENEUF DE LA POTERIE, JACQUES, seigneur of Portneuf, governor of Trois-Rivières, acting governor of New France, brother of Michel Leneuf Du Hérisson; b.
-1606 at Caen (Normandy); d. some time after 1685.
+LENEUF DE LA POTERIE, JACQUES, seigneur of Portneuf, governor of Trois-Rivières, acting governor of New France; baptized 7 Nov.
+1604 at Caen (Normandy), son of Mathieu Leneuf, brother of Michel Leneuf Du Hérisson; d. some time after 2 Nov.
+1687.

 On 18 Oct.
-1666 Jacques Leneuf sailed on the Moulin d’Or, on his way first to Acadia then to France.
+1666 Jacques Leneuf sailed on the Moulin d’Or, on his way first to Acadia and then to France.
 His titles of nobility were confirmed by Louis XIV in 1667 and registered in the Conseil Souverain of New France in 1675.
-He was possibly back in Canada by 1667; in any case he was at Quebec 22 May 1668.
-Mention of his name is found in public documents up to 1685.
+He was possibly back in Canada by 1667; in any case he was at Quebec on 22 May 1668.
+Mention of his name is found in documents up to 1687.

 While in France Jacques Leneuf had married Marguerite Legardeur, sister of Pierre Legardeur de Repentigny and of Charles Legardeur de Tilly, members of one of the most illustrious Canadian families.
 His son Michel Leneuf* de La Vallière, born in October 1640, was to play an important role in Acadia.

 Leneuf de La Poterie had always been interested in the fur trade – as well as in the trafficking of spirits.
 He was one of the members of the Communauté des Habitants.
 He was a wily business man who often had brushes with the law.